English for Liberal Arts Program (ELA)

 Tutorials

 ARW (Academic Reading & Writing) and RCA (Reading & Content Analysis) are the core courses of the ELA and in both of these courses tutorials are an integral part of the curriculum.
 In principle, ARW has tutorials twice a week, and RCA once a week.
-However, students can make an appointment for additional tutorials whenever they need.
+However, students can make an appointment for additional tutorials in consultation with teachers.

 Tutorials are an effective way to develop the students' ability to think.
 Rather than giving students direct answers to their questions, the instructor will try to elicit answers from the students.
 Through the dialogue that ensues, students are encouraged to think more deeply.
 The main aim of tutorials is to make students autonomous learners, which in turn will help them to become lifelong learners.